ParasiteTracker/vampire-moths-and-their-fruit-piercing-relatives-Occurrence-Records/README.md

 vampire-moth-dwca is a repository for specimen occurrence data about vampire moths and their fruit-piercing relatives (Lepidoptera: Erebidae: *Calyptra* spp.).
 The feeding observations are from the specimens.

-This GitHub repository was created from the contents of a Symbiota Darwin Core Archive file.
-Presently, only the occurrences.csv and eml.xml is indexed by GloBI.

 ***Workflow***

-All of the fields in the occurrences.csv dataset were produced by entering data in presently available fields in Symbiota (September 28, 2018).
-A Darwin Core Archive was created using the Symbiota Darwin Core Archive publishing tool and the files from that publication are directly uploaded to the GitHub repository.
+All of the fields in the occurrences.csv dataset was produced by entering data in presently available fields in Symbiota (September 28, 2018).
+The records were entered or edited by a person using the occurrence editor pages in the portal, which has both ```DWC:associatedTaxa``` and ```DWC:dynamicProperties``` available to edit as free text.
+Once the records were entered, a Darwin Core Archive was created using the Symbiota Darwin Core Archive publishing tool and the files from that publication are directly uploaded to the GitHub repository.
+The contents of a Symbiota Darwin Core Archive file were uploaded to GitHub.
+To propagate any additions or changes to GloBI a new DWC Archive is published and the new version of the files are uploaded to GitHub.

+GloBI is notified of the archives exist by adding GloBI information at the top of the README.